 The County Treasury manages its exposure to interest rate risk by carefully matching cash flows and maturing positions to meet expenditures, limiting 40% of the Pool to maturities of one year or less, and by maintaining an overall Duration-to-Maturity of 1.5 years or less.
 Modified Duration is a measure of a fixed income's cash flow using present values, weighted for cash flows as a percentage of the investments full price.
+The modified duration of the total pooled investment at June 30, 2017, is 0.84 years.
 Effective Duration makes assumptions based on current market conditions regarding the most likely timing and amounts of variable cash flows arising from such investments as callable bonds.
 Duration-to-Maturity assumes that all securities in the portfolio, including callable and floating rate notes, are held to final maturity.

 California Law and where more restrictive, the Investment Policy, place limitations on the maximum maturity of investments to be purchased by type (see schedule on page 5).
-As of June 30, 2016, all investments held by the Pool were within the Investment Policy limits.
+As of June 30, 2017, all investments held by the Pool were within the Investment Policy limits.